 With all its shame, drudgery, and broken dreams, it is still a beautiful world.
 Be cheerful.
 Strive to be happy.”

 This diamondlike poem is supposed to have been discovered more than two centuries ago on a very mysterious way.
 There’s a legend about it, or, to be precise, an urban myth.
 The legend said that this text had been found in an old church of Baltimore called St-Paul.
 The parchment was left there in 1692 by an unknown author.

+But once again, the truth is not here … Max Ehrmann (1872-1945) is the author.
+He wrote it in 1927 and published it in 1948 in a collection titled The Poems of Max Ehrmann, page 165.
 The legend comes from the fact that the rector of St. Paul included this text on a handout with the heading of his church and its founding date, ie 1692, date which was later confused with that of the poem.